|

 | | Weekly : | | Daily : Move cursor over the icon to see details.

 | | It was the negative week for the Campbell Soup (CPB).
-During the week, the CPB dropped -1.56 points, or -4.88%, and closed at 30.39 on Friday, October 10, 2025.
-It was the worst weekly loss since June 13, 2025.
-Weekly volume was 38% above average.
-CPB is a member of Consumer Staples Sector.
-Consumer Staples is the most oversold sector.
-Sector/industry rotation is considered a proven strategy to beat the market.
-Use the following links to find overbought/oversold technical indicators by Sector or by Industry.
+During the week, the CPB dropped -1.18 points, or -3.73%, and closed at 30.48 on Friday, November 28, 2025.
+Weekly volume was 32% above average.

-Weekly Technical Indicators: [See CPB weekly technical indicators chart] Weekly Williams' Percentage Range is strongly oversold.
-Use the Technical Stock Screener to see the list of stocks with weekly strongly oversold Williams' Percentage Range.
+Weekly Technical Indicators: [See CPB weekly technical indicators chart] Weekly Williams' Percentage Range is oversold.
+Use the Technical Stock Screener to see the list of stocks with weekly oversold Williams' Percentage Range.
 Oscillators are designed to signal a possible trend reversal.
 They can act as alerts and should be taken in conjunction with other technical analysis tools.
 Oscillators can be used to confirm other technical signals.
 Use the following link to access Williams' Percentage Range help.
 The weekly MACD line is above its signal line since August 1, 2025.
 The distance between MACD and the signal line is low and getting smaller.
 Use the following link to access a MACD help.

 | |